 Thursday 11st Jan 2018

-It’s firstly important to note that not all invoice finance providers are the same, and not all products and agreements are the same either.
-That means that this article won’t be able to tell you exactly how much invoice discounting will cost for your business and situation, but we can give a good idea.
+Note: Not all invoice finance providers are the same.
+This article won’t be able to tell you exactly how much invoice discounting will cost for your business and situation, but we can give a good idea.

-Generally, there are two main costs associated with invoice discounting, and they’re fairly straightforward.
-They might not be applicable in all cases, but they are the most commonly encountered.
+Generally speaking, there are two main costs associated with invoice discounting, and they’re fairly straightforward.

 The other cost is the actual discount fee, which is the cost of the borrowing itself.
 For each invoice that you receive an advance for, you’ll be charged a small finance fee (similar to the interest on a loan) which is usually a few percent.
 This is quite simply to cover the time between you receiving the funds, and the finance provider receiving the funds from the cleared invoice.